-- Electoral representation will be determined through a public engagement activity to be held in May 2021.
-Community members will be provided with an information sheet on 'Election at Large' or 'Ward Representation' and asked to indicate their preference.
-Citizens are encouraged to research what they feel might be pros and cons to help form their opinion.
-The Joint Friendship Agreement Committee will work with the preference of the public.
-Details on the ward activity will be advertised and found on the Towns' websites.
+- Electoral representation was determined through a public engagement activity held throughout May, 2021.
+Community members were provided with an information sheet on 'Election at Large' or 'Ward Representation' and asked to indicate their preference.
+Citizens were also encouraged to research what they feel might be pros and cons to help form their opinion.
+The Joint Friendship Agreement Committee supported the preference of the public.
+Details on the ward activity can be found on the Town websites: